gshowalt/VirusPopModel/README.md

 #### notes for self (Max)
-Follow up from 11/30 mtg:
-DONE 1. create time-dependent plot - > does it behave as expected?
+Follow up from 11/30 mtg --> postponed to Thursday DONE 1. create time-dependent plot - > does it behave as expected?
 Do we see a net loss of carbon due to *mV* term
 2. Check on carbon cycling equations - do they still work if you pull them out of the odeint term DONE 3. make carbon cycling plot w/o breakdown into lysate/virions